 This is another national historic landmark that was included in the list of national park service sites in Alaska.
 The monument is centered on Cape Krusenstern located in northwestern Alaska.
 It is a coastal plain interspersed with limestone rolling hills and large lagoons.
 In addition to this, the park features 114 beach ridges that range between gravelly and sandy in nature.
 The area covered by the park is located above the Arctic Circle region.

-This is both a national park and natural preserve.
+This is both a national park and national preserve.
 The park is centered on Mount Denali, which is the highest peak in North America.
 The entire park and reserve measures at over 6 million acres in land area.
-The landscape within this national park and reserve offers a mixture of forests, glaciers, snow and rocks.
+The landscape within this national park and reserve offers a mixture of forests, glaciers, snow, and rocks.
 Nearly half a million tourists visit the Denali National Park & Reserve every year, especially during winter wherein activities such as cross-country skiing and dog sledding are popular.

 This park is situated north of the Arctic Circle and is the US’ northernmost national park.
 It is also the second largest, nearly the same size as Belgium.
 The Brooks Range of mountains consist majority of the park and includes the Noatak Wilderness Area.
 These two combine to form the largest contiguous wilderness in the country.
 It was first declared as a national monument in 1978 before being named a national park and preserve in 1980.
 The remote location of the park is one of the reasons why it lacks in terms of tourist visits.
 It is among the less visited US national parks and many say it could be due to location and lack of park infrastructure.

 This national park and preserve area measures at over 4 million acres of land area (almost the same size as Wales).
-All hunting is banned within the wilderness area of the park, which is about 3.9 million acres of the total land area of the park and preserve.
+All hunting is banned within the wilderness area of the park, which is about 3.9 million acres of the total land area of the park and preserves.
 The park was named after Mount Katmai, which is the most prominent feature within the park.
 The park was declared a national monument in 1918, which aims to protect the area known as the Valley of Ten Thousand Smokes that formed following the 1912 volcanic eruption.
 There are 18 volcanoes within the park and 7 of these are active.

 Kenai Fjords National Park